tjl2/host/README.md

 Simply install this somewhere, then symlink it to somewhere in your path that precedes /usr/bin (usually /usr/local/bin will be the best place).

+## Note on paths on Mac OS X
+My preference is to put this in /usr/local/bin, but OS X seems to put this path after /usr/bin.
+To solve this, modify `/etc/paths` and move /usr/local/bin before /usr/bin in the list.
+All new shells will now have $PATH modified.